jobumjin/jobumjin/README.md

 ### Hi this is Bumjin 👋

-🌱 Studying at SCH University, majoring in Big Data Engineering
+🌱 Studying at SCH University, majoring in Big Data Engineering.
+💬 I love play the guitar and computer game.
+📫 E-mail : jobumjin5500@gmail.com
+⚡ My fun fact is that my first major was Mathematics.

 <!--
 **jobumjin/jobumjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.